liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/06-updating-the-resources-importer-configuration-and-content/04-updating-the-sitemap.markdown

     <p id="stepTitle">Updating 6.2 Resources Importer</p><p>Step 3 of 3</p>
 </div>

-In @product@ 6.2, portlet IDs were incremental numbers.
-In @product-ver@, they're explicit class names.
+In @sharepoint@ 6.2, portlet IDs were incremental numbers.
+In @sharepoint-ver@, they're explicit class names.
 Update the `sitemap.json` file with the new portlet IDs.
 Follow these steps to update the sitemap: